e-strobel-lab/TECtools/README.md

 ## Processing TECprobe data using cotrans_preprocessor

-`cotrans_preprocessor` performs sequencing read preprocessing to prepare data for analysis by `ShapeMapper2`
+`cotrans_preprocessor` performs sequencing read preprocessing to prepare data for analysis by `ShapeMapper2`.
+The expected run time is variable depending on the size of the  data set.
+A TECprobe-VL data set with a typical sequencing depth (60-100M paired end reads) will typically take 30-60 minutes to process.

 **`cotrans_preprocessor` requires that `fastp` (https://github.com/OpenGene/fastp) is installed**